ArianArsenal/Python-Playground/README.md

 # Python
-This repo is just a repo of learning Python as someone who had worked with C and Java before
+Here is just a repo of learning Python as someone who had worked with C and Java before